-Great subscription apps justify the recurring payment by providing ongoing value to users and continually innovating the app experience.
+Great subscription apps justify the recurring payment by providing ongoing value and continually innovating the app experience.
 If you’re considering implementing the subscription model, plan to regularly update your app with feature enhancements or expanded content.

 Many types of apps can take advantage of subscriptions, including apps that offer new game levels, episodic content, software as a service, or cloud support.
 Other appropriate subscriptions include apps that offer consistent, substantive updates, or access to libraries or collections of content.
-You can offer subscription in-app purchases alongside other in-app purchase types.
+You can offer subscriptions (a type of in-app purchase) alongside other in-app purchase types.

-To offer subscriptions (a type of in-app purchase) you’ll need to implement StoreKit APIs in your app, configure your subscriptions in App Store Connect and assign them to a subscription group (a group of subscriptions with different access levels, prices, and durations).
-After creating your subscriptions, include details such as a name, pricing, and description.
+To offer subscriptions, youʼll need to configure them in App Store Connect and use StoreKit APIs in your app.
+You’ll also need to assign each subscription to a subscription group (a group of subscriptions with different access levels, prices, and durations that people can choose from), then add details such as a name, price, and description.
+This information displays in the In-App Purchases section of your app’s product page on the App Store.
 Ensure that the subscriptions are available across all device types that your app supports.
-Consider including a way for subscribers to see the status of their subscription, along with upgrade, crossgrade, and downgrade options, and a deep link to easily manage or turn off their subscription from within your app.
+Consider allowing a way for subscribers to see the status of their subscription within your app, along with upgrade, crossgrade, and downgrade options, as well as a way to easily manage or turn off their auto-renewable subscription.
 Make sure to follow our design and review guidelines.
-To get ready, do the following:

-- Watch the In-App Purchase and Subscriptions Videos.
+- Watch the In-App Purchase and Subscriptions videos.